-- wearable patch-based biosensors, Zio XT and Zio AT monitors, which continuously record and store ECG data from every patient heartbeat for up to 14 consecutive days; Zio AT offers the option of timely transmission of data during the prescribed wear period; - · cloud-based analysis of the recorded cardiac rhythms using our proprietary, deep-learned algorithms; - a final quality assessment review of the data by our certified cardiographic technicians; and - an easy-to-read Zio report, a curated summary of findings that includes high quality and clinically-actionable information which is sent directly to a patient's physician through ZioSuite and can be integrated into a patient's electronic health record.
+- wearable patch-based biosensors, Zio XT and Zio AT monitors, which continuously record and store ECG data from every patient heartbeat for up to 14 consecutive days; Zio AT offers the option of timely transmission of data during the prescribed wear period; - cloud-based analysis of the recorded cardiac rhythms using our proprietary, deep-learned algorithms; - a final quality assessment review of the data by our certified cardiographic technicians; and - an easy-to-read Zio report, a curated summary of findings that includes high quality and clinically-actionable information which is sent directly to a patient's physician through ZioSuite and can be integrated into a patient's electronic health record.

 We receive revenue for the Zio service primarily from third-party payors, which include commercial payors and government agencies, such as CMS, Veterans Administration, and the military.
 In addition, a small percentage of institutions, which are typically hospitals or private physician practices, purchase the Zio service from us directly.
 Our revenue in the third-party commercial payor category is primarily contracted, which means we have entered into pricing contracts with these payors.
-Third-party contracted payors accounted for approximately 50% and 47% of our revenue for the three months ended March 31, 2020 and 2019, respectively.
-Approximately, 27% and 26% of our total revenue for the three months ended March 31, 2020 and 2019 is received from Centers for Medicare and Medicaid Services ("CMS"), which is under established reimbursement codes.
-Healthcare institutions, which are typically hospitals or private physician practices accounted for approximately 18% and 21% of our revenue for the three months ended March 31, 2020 and 2019, respectively.
-Non-contracted third party payors and self-pay accounted for 5% and 6% of our total revenue for the three months ended March 31, 2020 and 2019, respectively.
-Non-contracted third party payors and self-pay accounted for 5% and 6% of our total revenue for the three months ended March 31, 2020 and 2019.
+Third-party contracted payors accounted for approximately 51% and 47% of our revenue for the six months ended June 30, 2020 and 2019, respectively.
+Approximately, 27% of our total revenue for each of the six months ended June 30, 2020 and 2019, is received from Centers for Medicare and Medicaid Services ("CMS"), which is under established reimbursement codes.
+Healthcare institutions, which are typically hospitals or private physician practices accounted for approximately 17% and 21% of our revenue for the six months ended June 30, 2020 and 2019, respectively.
+Non-contracted third party payors and self-pay accounted for 5% of our total revenue for each of the six months ended June 30, 2020 and June 30, 2019.
 We rely on a third-party billing partner, XIFIN, Inc., to submit patient claims and collect from commercial payors, certain government agencies, and patients.